This is a named option in the Physics M.S.

 Prior Coursework

-Up to 7 credits in courses numbered 500 or above may be used to satisfy minimum degree requirements.
+Up to 7 credits in courses numbered 500 or above may transfer to satisfy minimum degree requirements.

-With program approval and payment of difference in tuition (between Special and graduate tuition), students are allowed to count no more than 9 credits of coursework numbered 500 or above taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 500 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 All students will be assigned a faculty advisor upon matriculation.